tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/集群管理/连接集群_intl.md

 ### Getting Cluster Account, Password and Certificate Information

 1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2).
-2. In the left navigation pane, click **[Clusters](https://console.cloud.tencent.com/tke2/cluster?rid=4)** to go to the cluster management page.
+2. In the left sidebar, click **[Clusters](https://console.cloud.tencent.com/tke2/cluster?rid=4)** to go to the cluster management page.
 3. Click the **ID/name** of the cluster to be connected to to go to the management page of the cluster.
-4. In the left navigation pane, select "Basic information" to go to the "Basic information" page.
+4. In the left sidebar, select "Basic information" to go to the "Basic information" page.
 See the figure below:
 ![Basic Information](https://main.qcloudimg.com/raw/4a885e52e7d53573ae3bc6fd858dae69.png)
 5. In "Basic information", click **Show credentials** in "Cluster credentials".
 6. In the "Cluster credentials" window that pops up, view the username, password, and certificate information.